-If the grievance is not resolved at Step 3, either party may request a prearbitration meeting to be held with one of the County Board Office's Administrative Chiefs and the Union representative within ten (10) working days following the receipt of the Director of Human Resources written answer.
-This meeting shall constitute further attempts at resolving the issue prior to involving an arbitrator.
-The Administrative Chief will present the Union representative with a written response as to the outcome of the pre-arbitration meeting within ten (10) working days following the meeting.
+If the grievance is not resolved in Step 3, either party may request a pre-arbitration meeting to be held with the County Administrator and the Union representative within ten (10) working days following the receipt of the Director of Human Resources written answer.
+This meeting shall constitute further attempt at resolving the issue prior to involving an arbitrator.
+The County Administrator will present the Union representative with a written response as to the outcome of the pre-arbitration meeting within ten (10) working days following the meeting.